IxDA/interaction18/content/program/6_tuesday/_index.md

 ---
-title: "Micro.
-The details that matter"
+title: "Micro – The details that matter"
 date: 2017-07-11T22:31:14+02:00
 menu:
   "main":